 Answer: It depends.
-The exemption covers "[a]ll other personnel information relating to a public employee or applicant . . . .
-"55
+The exemption covers "[a]ll other personnel

 In Federated Publications v.
 Boise City, the Idaho Supreme Court distinguished the terms "public official" and "public employee," holding that applications and résumés submitted by applicants for a vacant city council seat are subject to disclosure.
-However, in Federated Publications, Inc. v.
+56 However, in Federated Publications, Inc. v.
 City of Meridian, the Fourth District ruled that the résumés of applicants for an appointed public office do not need to be disclosed under the public records law.
-Thus, résumés for a vacant elected office are likely subject to disclosure while those for an unelected employee may not be.
+Thus. résumés for a vacant elected office are likely subject to disclosure while those for an unelected employee may not be.